-This course is required for students in the pre-Ph.D. concentration and guides them through all the phases of planning and executing a scientific project that results in a master's thesis.
+This three-term sequence course is available as an elective for students interested in exploring research writing at a deeper level that guides them through all the phases of planning and executing a scientific project that results in a master's thesis.
+It builds on the work done in 620.1 through 620.3.
 The thesis must have an applied science emphasis informed by the Catholic Christian vision of the person with the overarching goal of supporting the flourishing of the whole person.
-Through this thesis work students have the unique opportunity to further explore scientifically at a deeper level a topic related to an area of interest, work, or ministry.
-The topic may be informed by but is not required to be related to prior work on the capstone project.
+Through this thesis work students have the unique opportunity to further explore scientifically at a deeper level a topic related to an area of interest, work, or organizational leadership.
 Students will generate research knowledge that can be shared professionally with others through their thesis, conference presentations, or peer-reviewed published articles to engage with the scientific and broader community.
-PSY 620 is a 1-credit course; students in the pre-Ph.D. concentration will register for this course for six consecutive terms which will take the place of two elective courses.
+(1 credit per term, total 3 credits)